How to Decorate your Dining Room: 6 Simple Tips to Follow

 2. Think of space and scale

 You might find it challenging when you begin planning your new dining room, but furniture placement can be painless if you create a wishlist and a plan.
 Your planning process will be much easier if you think of the shape of the room and your traffic pattern.

 Designer Zeina Badawi says 42 ’’ is the ideal width for a table; it allows for the perfect table setup.
 Including dishes, table centrepieces, glassware, candles, wine bottles, and great conversation.

 Remember, a dining room without a dining table is only a room.
 That’s why it’s essential to decide what the purpose of your room will be.
 Is it for eating & entertaining only, or will it be multi-functional, such as using the room as a workspace or gaming area?
 Your decision will help you determine the size and shape of the table and other pieces you will need for the space.

 It’s important to keep in mind the number of people you will be hosting at one time.
 A leaf extension or butterfly leaf is a great option when you have a few extra guests for dinner.

 The butterfly leaf is available on the Canadel (farmhouse), East Side and Downtown table styles.

 Interior design has come a long way; you don’t always have to have the traditional table with six matching chairs.
 You can mix and match dining furniture in several ways.
-You can match the middle chairs with two captain chairs at each end.
-Lining three sides of the table with the same style of chair and then inserting a long, upholstered bench on the fourth side is also an option.
+Try matching the middle chairs with two captain chairs at each end of the table.
+Another option would be to line three sides of the table with the same style of chair and then insert a long, upholstered bench on the fourth side.
 To get even more creative, mix three different types of seating!